handmadethings/automate-the-boring-stuff/README.md

 #### Raising Exceptions
 Often it’s the code that calls the function, rather than the function itself, that knows how to handle an exception.
 That means you will commonly see a raise statement inside a function and the try and except statements in the code calling the function.

+#### Assertions
+An assertion is a sanity check to make sure your code isn’t doing something obviously wrong.
+These sanity checks are performed by assert statements.
+If the sanity check fails, then an AssertionError exception is raised.
+Unlike exceptions, your code should not handle assert statements with try and except; if an assert fails, your program should crash.
+By “failing fast” like this, you shorten the time between the original cause of the bug and when you first notice the bug.

+Assertions are for programmer errors, not user errors.
+Assertions should only fail while the program is under development; a user should never see an assertion error in a finished program.
+For errors that your program can run into as a normal part of its operation (such as a file not being found or the user entering invalid data), raise an exception instead of detecting it with an assert statement.

+#### Logging
+To enable the logging module to display log messages on your screen as your program runs, copy the following to the top of your program:

+<code>import logging
+logging.basicConfig(level=logging.DEBUG, format='%(asctime)s -  %(levelname)s
+-  %(message)s')
+logging.debug('Start of program')

+def factorial(n):
+    logging.debug('Start of factorial(%s%%)'  % (n))
+    total = 1
+    for i in range(n + 1):
+        total *= i
+        logging.debug('i is ' + str(i) + ', total is ' + str(total))
+    logging.debug('End of factorial(%s%%)'  % (n))
+    return total

+print(factorial(5))
+logging.debug('End of program')</code>

 ### Chapter 12 – Web Scraping

 ### Chapter 13 – Working with Excel Spreadsheets